 The brakes in your vehicle are absolutely essential to your safety as well as to the safety of your passengers and other drivers who are sharing the road with you.
 If your brakes are not working the way they should, it’s imperative that you bring your vehicle in for a thorough brake inspection.
 Some of the most common signs of a brake issue include loud squealing noises, a pulling sensation, or the feeling of “spongy” brakes whenever you press down on the brake pedal.
-These red flags mean you should bring it to Stringer Auto Repair as soon as you can, where our mechanics are fully trained in repairing both front and rear brake systems as well as all corresponding components.
+These red flags mean you should bring it to Stringer Auto Repair for Johnstown brake repair as soon as you can, where our mechanics are fully trained in repairing both front and rear brake systems as well as all corresponding components.

 When you press down or “hit the brakes,” it causes the cylinders to supply brake fluid to the calipers, powering the brake pads.
 The pressure from the brake pads is applied to the rotors, creating just the right amount of friction to bring your car to a complete, safe stop.
 There’s an intricate system working hard behind the scenes in order for all of this to happen.
 A comprehensive brake inspection can diagnose any potential problems, assuring that they get corrected before the brakes completely fail.